|

 ADALWOLF:

-Variant of German Adalwulf, meaning
+Variant spelling of Old High German Adalwulf, meaning

 "noble wolf."